 But many of us were raised far differently.

-I have wrestled with this as a youth pastor as well.
+I have struggled with this as a youth pastor as well.
 It’s hard in our culture to walk the fine line of showing healthy contact without wandering beyond the border into creeper territory.

 So how do we fix this problem of a generation of men who are starved for genuine physical contact?
 Greene concludes that when he became a father, much of his time spent with his son was very healing for him.